yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 ### Submitting the form
 {:.no_toc}

 The form should be submitted if the user clicks the "Go" button **or** if they hit the "enter" button.
+See  the [examples in the help section](#helpful-examples-and-style-requirements) of this spec for examples of how to use form elements.

 Later on, we will query the Giphy API when the user submits the form.
 For this milestone, when the user submits the form, you should:
 - Hide the Menu screen